amlelephant/text-encryption/README.md

 ## Navigation

-There are different branches that different versions of the code are located it.
+There are different folders listed as the versions of the algorithm.

 You can find the version that works best for you or use the newest version.